This connector enables AI agents and RAG systems to retrieve context from Github through Airweave’s unified search layer.

 Schema for GitHub code file entity.

-Schema for a GitHub repository.
+Schema for a merged GitHub pull request.

 References: https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28